Track clustering with a quantum annealer for primary vertex reconstruction at hadron colliders: Formulation

 where $n_T$ is the number of tracks, $n_V$ is the number of vertices, $p_{ik} \in \left[0, 1\right]$ is the probability of the $i^\mathrm{th}$ track to be associated with the $k^\mathrm{th}$ vertex, $g$ is a distortion function, $m$ is a distortion parameter, $D(i, j)$ is a measure of distance between the reconstructed $z_0$ parameters of the $i^\mathrm{th}$ and $j^\mathrm{th}$ tracks, and $\lambda$ is a penalty parameter.

 As in any clustering algorithm, a density threshold of tracks must be set that determines $n_V$.
 For the study presented in this paper, we order the tracks in $z_0$ and count the number of gaps greater than a threshold of 5 mm.
 The number of gaps plus one is equal to the number of vertices, $n_V$.
+In general, this algorithm could be applied on an event with unknown numbers of vertices by scanning the number of vertices around that implied by the nominal track density and considering the optimal solution from the Elbow method~\cite{elbow}, the Akaike Information Criterion, the Bayesian Information Criterion~\cite{AICBIC}, or the Silhouette Method~\cite{silhouette}.

 For $D(i, j)$, we find the absolute distance between $z_i$ and $z_j$ divided by the quadrature sum of the measurement uncertainties $\delta z_i$ and $\delta z_j$ to be an effective measure:

 With an increasing numbers of tracks around vertices, $D(i, j)$ tends to cluster near zero.
 In order to not drown this term by noise in the coupling between qubits, we distort it using